 "I watched in a daze and saw a person sitting in the chair in front of the mirror with his back to me.
 I could see his face in the mirror; it was someone whom I had never seen before.
 A thick moustache covered his upper lip; his eyes were like two glowing orbs.
 He held a shining razor in his right hand, and .... he was slitting his own throat with the razor!
-Suddenly blood spurted out, and ... all at once the horrible scene faded away.
+Suddenly blood spurted out, and ... all at once, the horrible scene faded away.

-Next morning, upon making discreet inquiries, I learned someone had committed suicide in Room Number three of that hotel.
-However, the hotel manager described the account as rubbish and insisted that no such thing had occurred in his hotel.
+"Next morning, upon making inquiries, I learned someone had committed suicide in Room Number Three of that hotel.
+However, the hotel manager described the account as rubbish and said no such thing had happened in his hotel."

 The head clerk, all of a sudden, slumped in his chair and began breathing heavily.
-"My heart is palpitating; I think I will faint, he said in a weak voice.
+"My heart is palpitating.
+I think I will faint," he said in a weak voice.

 Sachin rose and said rather apologetically, "I should not have narrated a ghost story in his presence."

-It was 9.30pm.
+It was 9.30 pm.
 Sachin and I were sitting in our dark hole when a hotel attendant came and delivered a note to me.
 "It's from the manager," he said.

 Sachin smiled mischievously.
 "I knew this was going to happen."

-Sachin said, "Last time when I was in this hotel, I stayed in that excellent Room Number Three upstairs which is to the right of the landing.
-When I peeped into the room this afternoon I found that everything in the room was arranged exactly the same way as last time.
+Sachin said, "Last time when I was in this hotel, I stayed in that excellent Room Number Three upstairs, which is to the right of the landing.
+When I peeped into the room this afternoon, I found that everything in the room was arranged exactly the same way as last time.
 The head clerk was now staying in that room."

 "What do you mean?"

-"So, your true ghost story ....."
+"So, your true ghost story ..."